Larry Sanger: Citizendium

 At the Wizards of OS conference in September 2006, Sanger announced the launch of a new wiki-based encyclopedia called Citizendium—short for "citizens' compendium"—as a fork of Wikipedia.
 The objective of the fork was to address perceived flaws in the way Wikipedia functions; anonymous editing was disallowed, all users were required to use their real names, and there was a layer of experts who had extra authority.
 It was an attempt by Sanger to establish a credible online encyclopedia based on scholarship, aiming to bring more accountability and academic rigor to articles.
 The site attempted to implement an expert review process and experts tried to reach a decision in disputes that could not be resolved by consensus.

 Sanger predicted a rapid increase in Citizendium's traffic at its first anniversary in 2007.
 After a burst of initial work, however, the site went into decline and most of the experts were not retained.
 In 2011, Ars Technica reporter Timothy B. Lee said Citizendium was "dead in the water".
 Lee noted that Citizendium's late start was a disadvantage and that its growth was hindered by an "unwieldy editing model".
 In 2014, the number of Citizendium contributors was under 100 and the number of edits per day was about "a dozen or so" according to Winthrop University's Dean of Library Services.
 By August 2016, Citizendium had about 17,000 articles, 160 of which had undergone expert review.

 Sanger, who in early 2007 announced he did not intend to head Citizendium indefinitely, effectively ceased to edit it in early 2009, although an announcement confirming this was not made until July 30, 2009, on the Citizendium-l mailing list.
 He stepped down as editor-in-chief of Citizendium on September 22, 2010, but said he would continue to support the project.
 On July 2, 2020, Sanger wrote that he had transferred legal ownership of the Citizendium domain name to Pat Palmer, saying that Citizendium had "stopped being 'my' project a long time ago.
 But until this morning, I still owned the domain name."

-On Citizendium, Sanger refused to recognize women's studies as a top-level category, calling it too "politically correct."
-Sanger later said that "it wasn't about women's studies in particular", but about "too much overlap with existing groups."
+Sanger refused to recognize women's studies as a top-level category on Citizendium, calling it too "politically correct".
+Sanger later said that "it wasn't about women's studies in particular", but about "too much overlap with existing groups".